 - 3/4 cup sour cream

-- 2 1/2 cups provolone cheese grated & divided (can substitute with mozzarella if preferred)
+- 2 1/2 cups provolone cheese shredded, divided

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)